braginxv/netgym/README.md

    Similar to Persistent connections the Pipelining connection is used to sending multiple requests, but it isn't waiting the response from previous request to send a new one, hence this connection is faster than the persistent connection.
-In spite of Pipelining connections are the part of standard HTTP/1.1 they may not be supported or supported partially by many servers.
+In spite of Pipelining connections are the part of standard HTTP/1.1 they may not be supported or may be supported partially by many servers.
 4. `httpRequestBuilder.configurePipeliningConnection(TIME_DELAY_BETWEEN_REQUEST_SENDING)`
-   Sometimes a remote server cannot process multiple requests sent all at once in Pipelining connection, but it could do that if requests were sent with little delay.
+   Sometimes a remote server cannot process multiple requests sent all at once in Pipelining connection, but it could be done in this way if requests were sent with a little delay.
 Invoke this method to use Pipelining connection and specify delay in ms between requests being sent.